YowSiaoKang/tp/docs/UserGuide.md

 ### Assigning volunteers : `assign`

-Adds an assignment to the address book.
+Adds an assignment to a volunteer.

 Format: `assign INDEX d/ASSIGNMENTDETAILS a/AVAILABILITY`